tlparolin/FMAlign2x/README.md

 - Output file: `output.fmaligned2.fasta` will be generated in the FMAlign2 directory.

 After running this command, you will obtain the aligned output in the `output.fmaligned2.fasta` file.

+> Note: Since the -x option was not used, some parts of the alignment can be performed in-memory using SPOA.
+Although this method is significantly faster than traditional alignment tools — as it avoids input/output (I/O) operations — the alignment quality may be slightly lower.
+To obtain a more accurate alignment (at the cost of longer execution time), use the -x option to disable SPOA step.

 -----